rolancon/dagson/README.md

 # DAGSON
-A JSON seralization format for direct acyclic graphs (dags)
+A JSON seralization format for Direct Acyclic Graphs (DAGs), with optional properties for the DAG, nodes and transisitions.

 Version: 0.1